Analysis of random scale-invariant patterns,

 After you press, calculations are performed and the most recently-selected display appears.

-Random-Cross method is an alternative texture analysis method to the Random Direct method.
-The main difference between the Direct method to the Cross method is that the Cross method uses a full-reference image file to calculate the MTF values.
+The Random-Cross (Correlation) method is an alternative texture analysis method to the Random Direct method.
+The main difference between the Direct method to the Cross correlation method is that the Cross method uses a full-reference image file to calculate the MTF values.
 Where as in Random Direct method user a semi-reference measurement values using only statistical knowledge of the image pattern.

 The Registration is very important to produce better MTF result using this method.